stackrox/stackrox/scanner/decisions/0012-reindexing.md

 * Updating the version of the custom "versioned scanner" will only affect that scanner, and not the others which would all be skipped upon re-indexing
 * It is not feasible to track every single change in ClairCore which may affect Index Reports

-Instead, we will randomly delete Index Reports from the ClairCore database.
+Instead, we will randomly delete manifests from the ClairCore database.
+Deleting a manifest from ClairCore deletes all data related to it, including the Index Report.
 Doing this solves both the remaining aspects of the re-indexing problem and the database ever-growing problem, as unneeded Index Reports are permanently deleted and needed reports may just be regenerated.